Ivan Boldin: Occupation of Poland, Latvia and Bessarabia

 In September 1939, Boldin was chosen to command a Cavalry-Mechanized Group in the Special Western Military District on the border of Poland.
-This mobile grouping of two cavalry corps, one tank corps, one rifle corps, and a separate tank brigade, formed the mobile lead of Belorussian Front when it invaded eastern Poland on the morning of September 17.
+This mobile grouping of two cavalry corps, one tank corps, one rifle corps, and a separate tank brigade, formed the mobile lead of Belorussian Front when it invaded eastern Poland on the morning of 17 September.
 After this short, undistinguished campaign, later in that month Boldin was assigned to head the military delegation which effected the Soviet occupation of Latvia.

 His next assignment came in October when he was named as commander of the Odessa Military District.
 In June 1940, the STAVKA formed a Southern Group of Forces with the intention of staging an invasion of Romanian Bessarabia.
 Gen G.K.
 Zhukov, commander of Kiev Military District, was given overall command of the Group, with Boldin in command of the bulk of the Group's forces, the 9th Army.
-The invasion was carried out from June 28–30, and Boldin was simultaneously promoted to the rank of lieutenant general.
+The invasion was carried out from 28 to 30 June, and Boldin was simultaneously promoted to the rank of lieutenant general.

 Great Patriotic War

 At the outbreak of Operation Barbarossa, Boldin was the deputy of Gen. Dmitry Pavlov, commander of the Western Military District.
 Both men saw clear indications of the impending attack, but their warnings to the High Command were ignored.
-Late on June 22, Pavlov ordered Boldin by phone to mount a counter-attack against German forces advancing on Grodno.
+Late on 22 June, Pavlov ordered Boldin by phone to mount a counter-attack against German forces advancing on Grodno.
 Boldin flew in a light aircraft under heavy fire to the command post of 10th Army near Bialystok.
-In the prevailing chaos it was impossible to carry out any effective attack, and by June 27 the 3rd, 4th and 10th Armies were all encircled west of Minsk.
+In the prevailing chaos it was impossible to carry out any effective attack, and by 27 June the 3rd, 4th and 10th Armies were all encircled west of Minsk.
 Boldin, at the head of a small group, spent the next 45 days fighting for survival behind enemy lines.
-Finally, on August 10, leading a total of 1,650 officers and men, his group broke through to Soviet lines near Smolensk.
+Finally, on 10 August, leading a total of 1,650 officers and men, his group broke through to Soviet lines near Smolensk.
 STAVKA Order No. 270 praised the feat of Boldin's "division", and he became a popular hero in those dark days.

 His next assignment was back in the re-formed Western Front, as deputy to his old friend, Gen. I.S.
 Konev.
-As Army Group Center launched Operation Typhoon on October 2, Boldin was assigned to command a Front operational group, once again to mount a counter-attack against advancing German forces.
+As Army Group Center launched Operation Typhoon on 2 October, Boldin was assigned to command a Front operational group, once again to mount a counter-attack against advancing German forces.
 This was little more successful than the first, and soon he and his group was encircled near Vyazma.
 In the course of a successful breakout Boldin was wounded, and spent the next month in hospital and recuperation in Moscow.